odysseyscience/react-router-proxy-loader/README.md

 <Route path="other" component={require('react-router-proxy?name=[name]!./UserOther.jsx')}>
 ```

-Would generate three chunks, exported in `routes/userdetails.js`, `routes/usersettings.js` and so on.
+Would generate three chunks, exported in `userdetails.js`, `usersettings.js` and so on.
-Using this approach allows you to setup your loader globally through an exclude/include rule in your `webpack.config.js`:
+Using this approach allows you to setup your loader globally through an exclude/include rule in your `webpack.config.js`.
+To avoid conflicts it may be best to prefix your `name` with a subfolder name, such as `routes/`:

 ```js
 loaders: [